-By the end of the fifth week of pregnancy, the baby's lymphatic tissues form as lymph sacs develop from veins.
-The first lymph sacs to appear serve the chest, arms, neck, and head.
-These lymph sacs sprout a network of channels called lymphatic vessels that maintain fluid in the baby's body, and carry fats and immune system cells.
-When a problem occurs between the veins and developing lymph sacs, the sacs expand with fluid and partially or completely block this system of vessels.
+By the end of the fifth week of pregnancy, the baby's lymphatic tissues form as lymph sacs.
+The first to appear serve the chest, arms, neck, and head.
+They sprout a network of channels called lymphatic vessels that maintain fluid in the baby's body and carry fats and immune system cells.
+When a problem occurs between the veins and developing lymph sacs, the sacs expand with fluid and partially or completely block this vessel system.
 These blockages cause many health problems.

 How is a cystic hygroma detected?

 A routine ultrasound during pregnancy can discover a cystic hygroma.
 At about 10 weeks of pregnancy, ultrasounds show some babies to have more fluid than normal at the back of the neck.
 This fluid appears as a large, clear space, referred to as "increased nuchal fold," "nuchal thickness," or "nuchal lucency."

 A blood test done at 15 to 20 weeks of pregnancy can also help detect cystic hygroma.
 The test measures Alpha-fetoprotein (AFP), a substance your baby's body makes and which is present in your bloodstream.
 Mothers of babies with cystic hygroma have a high AFP level in about half of cases.